 A baby chicks’ diet is extremely versatile, but there are some foods to rethink before throwing them into the coop.
-Here, we’ll outline the nutrient-dense foods baby chicks love and the leftovers to keep in your compost pile.
+Here, we’ll outline what to feed baby chicks, the nutrient-dense foods they love and the leftovers to keep in your compost pile.

 If you have any brown, spotty bananas, your baby chicks will gladly eat them for you!
 Baby chicks can eat bananas, but avoid feeding them any unripe bananas.
 Bananas are high in Vitamin B6 and pyridoxine and a good source of magnesium, copper and healthy carbs.

 Baby chicks can eat apples, but you should chop them up and remove any seeds for easier consumption and digestion.
-Apple sauce is another good alternative.
+Apple sauce is another good apple alternative for chick food.
 Apples are a good source of carbs and contain fiber, potassium and Vitamin K, too.

 Adult hens typically peck through grass for insects and eat any smaller pieces of grass.
 Usually, day or week-old chicks won’t show much interest in eating grass.
 Some owners give their chicks the option, however, because it encourages foraging.